National Student Council Officers | National Student Council State Representatives

 San Juan, PR

-I’m a junior at St. John’s High School in San Juan, Puerto Rico, and I’m vice president of membership.
-As a competitive tennis player, I’ve had the privilege of representing Puerto Rico and the Caribbean, an experience that has taught me the importance of teamwork, dedication, and perseverance.
-However, my greatest passion lies in bringing people together, amplifying student voices, and creating spaces where everyone belongs.
+Mardi is a junior at St. John’s High School in San Juan, Puerto Rico.
+As a competitive tennis player, she has the privilege of representing Puerto Rico and the Caribbean, an experience that has taught her the importance of teamwork, dedication, and perseverance.
+However, her greatest passion lies in bringing people together, amplifying student voices, and creating spaces where everyone belongs.

-My student council journey began in elementary school, where I served as a fifth grade class representative.
-Since then, I’ve had the privilege of stepping up in different roles, including elementary school president, eighth grade vice president, president of NJHS, and secretary general of the Model Organization of American States (2025), where I will lead students from across the Americas in meaningful discussions on policy and diplomacy.
-I’ve also served as member at large and secretary for my school’s executive board, positions that have strengthened my ability to engage students, encourage participation, and foster an inclusive community.
+Her student council journey began in elementary school, where she served as a fifth-grade class representative.
+Since then, she’s had the privilege of stepping up in different roles, including elementary school president, eighth grade vice president, president of NJHS, and secretary general of the Model Organization of American States (2025), where she will lead students from across the Americas in meaningful discussions on policy and diplomacy.
+She’s also served as member at large and secretary for her school’s executive board, positions that have strengthened her ability to engage students, encourage participation, and foster an inclusive community.

-I believe every student deserves to feel seen, heard, and empowered.
-This role is all about expanding NASC’s reach and impact, and I will work to increase membership, boost engagement, and ensure that all students, regardless of background, have the opportunity to be part of this incredible association.
+She believes every student deserves to feel seen, heard, and empowered.
+This role is all about expanding NASC’s reach and impact, and she will work to increase membership, boost engagement, and ensure that all students, regardless of background, can be part of this incredible association.

 Shenaya Verma